The Complete Guide to Tape and Reel Packaging Standards

 With bulk packaging, the components are loose in a box or bag.
 A tube isolates each piece.
 This protects it from damage during shipping and from the environment.

 Streamline your operations using ProEx device programming for tape and reel packaging.
 We conduct 2D and 3D inspections on all full-service orders.
-Every order meets EIA-481 and JEDEC packaging standards.
+Every order meets EIA-481 and JEDEC tape and reel standards.
 All component packaging is defect-free.

 Request a quote for the ProEx experience.
 We'll become an essential part of your assembly process.